AdyKalra/AdyKalra/README.md

 Strong Advocate for 📜 engineering practices, :cloud: Cloud computing, 🚀 DevSecOps, 💡 Innovation and Automation :robot:

 - ⚡ With experience leading engineering teams, to learn and unlearn the modern product engineering and innovation practices, I conciously am at the forefront of technology trends and new ways of building a fault-tolerant technical organisation.
-- ⚙️ I’m currently leading the engineering teams at BetEasy working closely with cloud platform engineers, solution architects, product owners, delivery leads cultivating a dev-sec-ops mindset to ensure that the engineering strategy aligns with the overall business vision.
+- ⚙️ I’m currently leading the engineering teams working closely with cloud platform engineers, solution architects, product owners, delivery leads cultivating a dev-sec-ops mindset to ensure that the engineering strategy aligns with the overall business vision.
 - :bulb: I'm interested in all things technology follow my posts [here on LinkedIn](https://www.linkedin.com/in/adykalra/detail/recent-activity/shares/)
 - 🌱 Some of my recent endeavours include a complete digital transformation with a new operating model that gave the organisation a 100% cloud-first strategy enabling multiple points of redundancy, moving teams from offshore to onshore model creating new greenfield teams here in Melbourne , and transitioning from legacy PHP to modernisation and uplift of the software development practices.
 - 💬 Talk to me about Formula 1 :racing_car:, Footy 🏉 , Gardening 🌻 🌼 , Painting 🎨 , Comics 📚 and anything that interests you.